melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2/qiime2.md

 <br>
 #### Viewing QIIME2 visualisations

+!!! attention
+    In order to use QIIME2 View to visualise your files, you will need to use a Google Chrome or Mozilla Firefox web browser (not in private browsing).
+For more information, click [here](https://view.qiime2.org/incompatible-browser/).

-As this workshop is being run on a remote Nectar Instance, you will need to [download the visual files (<fn>*.qzv</fn>) to your local computer](https://www.melbournebioinformatics.org.au/tutorials/tutorials/workshop_delivery_mode_info/workshops_nectar/#transferring-files-between-your-computer-and-nectar-instance) and view them in [QIIME 2 View](https://view.qiime2.org) (q2view).
+As this workshop is being run on a remote Nectar Instance, you will need to [download the visual files (<fn>*.qzv</fn>) to your local computer](https://www.melbournebioinformatics.org.au/tutorials/tutorials/workshop_delivery_mode_info/workshops_nectar/#transferring-files-between-your-computer-and-nectar-instance) and view them in [QIIME2 View](https://view.qiime2.org) (q2view).

 !!! attention